How to Get Hummingbirds to Nest by You

 One tip that is worth mentioning is that the young hummingbirds will come back to the same yard they were raised in the following spring.
 Starting the cycle all over again.

 Timing is Everything

 When to place your feeders and nesting material out in your yard is an important question to ask.

 You can find a posting I wrote dealing with this question directly here.
 The article also includes a link to the migration map for your state so you can predict the arrival time for the hummers to your area.

-Fall in Wisconsin – the milkweed are bursting with seeds and white fluff late in the season.
-The fluff isn’t needed to replenish the milkweed population, thus, I collect the fluff whenever I see it tumbling along the trails.
+In the fall milkweed plants are bursting with seeds and white fluff late in the season.
+The fluff isn’t needed to replenish the milkweed population, thus, you can collect the fluff whenever you see it tumbling along the trails.

-In the spring, I use the same method as the cattail fluff above.
+In spring, you use the same method to collect cattail fluff as you would for milkweed.
 You can even mix the two together.
-They pick out what they need.
+The birds pick out what they need.
 If some gets on the ground, no worries.
 The other birds pick it up for their nests.
 It is a win-win.

-Having a nesting material available greatly improves the chance that a hummingbird will choose to nest near you.
+Hummingbirds collect the fluff from the cattail heads, milkweed plants, spider webs, and a variety of tree and ground moss.
+Having a wealth of nesting material available greatly improves the chance that a hummingbird will choose to nest near you.

 Gather up all the supplies explained above and YOU will have hummingbirds nesting in your yard and enjoy them all season.